 We offer a 30-day right of return to our customers from the date of shipment of any of our insulin pumps, provided a physician's confirmation of the medical reason for the return is received.
 Estimated allowances for sales returns are based on historical returned quantities as compared to pump shipments in those same periods of return.
 The return rate is then applied to the sales of the current period to establish a reserve at the end of the period.
 The return rates used in the reserve are adjusted for known or expected changes in the marketplace when appropriate.
 The allowance for product returns is recorded as a reduction of revenue and accounts receivable in the period in which the related sale is recorded.
-The amount recorded on our balance sheets for product return allowance was \$0.2 million and \$0.2 million at September 30, 2017 and December 31, 2016, respectively.
-Actual product returns have not differed materially from estimated amounts reserved in the accompanying condensed financial statements.
+The amount recorded on our balance sheet for product return allowance was \$0.2 million and \$0.3 million at December 31, 2016 and 2015, respectively.
+Actual product returns have not differed materially from estimated amounts reserved.